HX2003/HX2003.github.io/content/blog/2025-07-07-Magnetic-Core-Memory-Controller/index.md

 ### Read and Writing with Inhibit
 A full write cycle now requires two steps: First, clear all bits at the target address by writing '0' to every group.
 Then, selectively write '1' only to the desired groups by inhibiting (nullifying) the groups that should remain '0'.

-A full read cycle now also requires two steps: First, clear all bits at the target address by writing '0' to every group.
+A full read cycle also requires two steps: First, clear all bits at the target address by writing '0' to every group.
 During this time, the sense wire detectors check whether a voltage pulse is generated for each group.
 Then, selectively write '1' only to the groups that registered pulses during reading by inhibiting (nullifying) the groups that should remain '0'.

+Some systems also combined this into a read-modify-write cycle allowing for twice the performance in scenarios where consecutive memory accesses targeted the same word.
+For example, when incrementing the value of a word.

 ## My 512-bit Core Memory System
 My memory is structured in 2 groups of 16x16 cores.
-The memory width is 2 bits, meaning 2 bits can be read or written at a time.
+The memory word is 2 bits wide, meaning 2 bits can be read or written at a time.
 The design is similar to "Driving Circuit for 2x8x8 Core Memory Matrix" figure earlier.
 By using several 4:16 decoders (constructed from 3:8 decoders), the desired location in the memory can be selected.
 Additional logic circuits were also used interface with the P and N Channel MOSFETS.
 Finally, a microcontroller (RP2040) was used to generate the waveforms to drive the memory and to perform tests.

 ### Memory Tests
 Several tests, including "GALPAT Test", "Half Select Current Switching Test", and "Image Writing and Reading Test" was run continuously.
 With a supply voltage of 3.20V, no error was detected within a period of 24 hours.
 This amounts to several gigabytes of data being read/written.
 However, data retention remains unverified due to the test configuration since the entire matrix is refreshed at least every 1 million operations.